CastielWong/Laboratory/Jenkins/README.md

 ## Docker Compose

 To orchestrate contianers, Docker Compose is applied to handle the communication between containers.

+Directoryies below are for volume mapping, Docker will create such directory automatically if not existed yet:
+- "jenkins_home": needed for Jenkins container to keep all of Jenkins environment and contents
+- "db_data": needed for the database container

+To start, run `ssh-keygen -f remote-key` to generate SSH key, which is for the use of secure connection between container Jenkins and remote server.
+Note that the generated public and private key would be hardcoded and mapped to:
+- "centos7/Dockerfile": remote server needs public key for authetication
+- "ansible/hosts": Ansible needs private key to access remote server

 ```sh
 # build up images